 The solution?
 Label the most stylish four-doors in the lineup as coupes.
 Buyers get the usability of a four-door - in either sedan or hatchback guise - with a swept-back profile that can only stem from a rakish roofline.
 The coupe branding and stylish look are suggestive of the typical two-door image, but there’s an added dose of practicality that can’t be had in a bona-fide coupe.

-These drawbacks have kept people from buying coupes in big numbers.
+These drawbacks have kept people from buying coupes in large numbers.
 But the new wave of four-door coupes tries to marry the image of the coupe with the practical attributes of a four-door sedan or SUV.
 These new genre-crossing machines might not be traditional coupes, but they are coupes in spirit.

 If you’re in the market for a new or used passenger car, you can search over 4 million used and new cars, trucks, and SUVs with iSeeCars’ award-winning car search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars VIN check report.
 Whether you want a coupe or sedan, car buying has never been so easy.